 The Tiramisu is also a nice, light snack that tastes excellent.
 The only downside to it is that it’s smaller than the other desserts and more expensive, so it’s not quite as good of a value.
 We’ve tried numerous other desserts at Sunshine Seasons, and most have been very good.
 Our one recommendation with regard to desserts here are to go for something other than cupcakes or cookies.
 You can find those anywhere–Sunshine Seasons excels at the more “advanced” counter service desserts.

 On top of the food quality, we’ve found the restaurant’s location to be perfect for our touring style, as usually we can use our first FastPass for Soarin’, eat lunch, then head for a relaxing voyage on Livin’ with the Land after lunch.
 Of course, there have been a couple of times where we’ve been so hungry (or arrived to the park a little late), and Sunshine Seasons made a good stop right after picking up our Soarin’ FastPasses.

-Plus, while it doesn’t have Sonny Eclipse, the atmosphere of Sunshine Seasons, even at its most hectic times, is never as bad as Cosmic Ray’s.
-Sunshine Seasons always seems tranquil and like a healthy place to eat.
+We absolutely love Sunshine Seasons.
+The food at lunch and dinner are unique, (mostly) healthy options and our memories of it are cherished.
+While the atmosphere is a bit chaotic at times, Sunshine Seasons still always manages to seem tranquil when we’re there.
+The unique and healthy food is also a big plus.
 For me, this is no doubt because of its location in The Land pavilion, a pavilion I associate with the earth and healthy living and eating.
 Even if the food isn’t actually good for you, it sure seems like it is!

 Do you agree that Sunshine Seasons is the best Counter Service restaurant at Walt Disney World?
 If so, which entree is your favorite?
 If you don’t like Sunshine Seasons, why not?
 Share your thoughts in the comments!